xunne899/tgc16-mongodb/handson-sample-training/queries.md

 To know what is the current database

 db
-To see all the collections in the current actiee database:
+To see all the collections in the current active database:

 show collections
 Find documents